-- (a) Calculate Interest for Under Estimating TaxPayable. - (b) Calculate Interest for failing to pay tax. - (c) Calculate the penalty for failing to maintain documents. - (d) Calculate penalty for failing to file tax return. - (e) State the penalty for makingfalse or misleading statements. - (f) State and apply offences from non-compliance tax laws. - (g) Describe and use Procedures to Recover Tax from Taxpayer. - 7.6.
+- Calculate Interest for Under Estimating TaxPayable. - (b) Calculate Interest for failing to pay tax. - Calculate the penalty for failing to maintain (c) documents. - Calculate penalty for failing to file tax return. (d) - (e) State the penalty for makingfalse or misleading statements. - State and apply offences from non-compliance tax (f) - Describe and use Procedures to Recover Tax from (g) Taxpayer.

+7.6.
 Value Added Tax

 7.6.1.
-Introduction to VAT (Theory and Practice) Learners will be able to:
+Introduction to VAT (Theory and Practice)

-- (a) Explain the meaning, nature and operationalization of VAT - (b) Illustrate and apply types of VAT (Consumption, Grossproduct, and Income type VAT) - (c) Explain and use methods of VAT computation (addition, subtraction and credit method) - (d) Explain the argument for and against VAT - (e) Describe and apply the Tanzanian VAT System
+- Explain the (a) meaning, nature and operationalization of VAT - (b) Illustrate and apply types of VAT (Consumption, Grossproduct, and Income type VAT) - Explain and use methods of VAT computation (c) (addition, subtraction and credit method) - Explain the argument for and against VAT (d) - (e) Describe and apply the Tanzanian VAT System

 7.6.2.
-VAT Registration and Deregistration Learners will be able to:
+VAT Registration and Deregistration

-- (a) Explain the purposes and types of VATRegistration - (b) Describe and use registrations for branches and divisions - (c) Explain and use the statutory records to be maintained by VAT registered traders. - (d) Explain the causes and effects of cancellation of registration.
+- Explain the purposes and types of VATRegistration - (b) Describe and use registrations for branches and divisions - Explain and use the statutory records to be maintained (c) by VAT registered traders. - Explain the causes and effects of cancellation of (d) registration.

 7.6.3.
-Imposition and Liability to VAT Learners will be able to:
+Imposition and Liability to VAT